-Donald Pape is a banker and an attorney with the Norman, Oklahoma, office of Phillips Murrah P.C., an Oklahoma City-based business law firm.
-He also brings 36 years of experience to this position as chairman of the board of Republic Bank & Trust in Norman, where assets have grown from \$18 million to \$410 million under his leadership.
+Donald Pape is a banker and an attorney with the Norman, Oklahoma, office of Phillips Murrah P.C., an Oklahoma City business law firm.
+He also brings 36 years of experience to this position as chairman of the board of Republic Bank & Trust in Norman, where assets have grown from \$18 million to \$510 million under his leadership.

-In addition, Pape serves as the past chair of the Bankers Advisory Board of the Conference of State Bank Supervisors and is a member of the Oklahoma Tobacco Settlement Endowment Trust Board of Investors.
+In addition, Pape serves as the past chair of the Bankers Advisory Board of the Conference of State Bank Supervisors in Washington, D.C., and is a member of the Oklahoma Tobacco Settlement Endowment Trust Board of Investors.